 A whole year of learning to code, whew!
 In this episode I reflect on some of the bigger lessons that will carry into the new year: Code.
 With Others.
 And set goals!
 These are the keys to success.

-This week I got rejected from a coding program that would have been great for jumpstarting my new career.
+This week I got rejected from a coding program that could have been a great way to jump into a new career.
 Bah humbug : (

 For some info on what it takes to build an app from scratch, here's a progress update on the app I introduced in episode 35.

 Quitting a well-paying, decent job to become a programmer is a big decision.
-This episode is all about the pros & cons...I'm really at a crossroads!
+This episode is all about the pros & cons.

 I've started a new project, building a web app using Node & Express.
 These are the first things to think about when beginning a new project.

 This week I saw just how beneficial it is to practice every day, and more importantly, to practice well.
 How can we apply this to learning to code?